 A creative and strategic problem-solver, David thrives on complexity and regularly advises on some of the most challenging cases for clients.

-David’s litigation practice focuses on public law, appellate advocacy, minority rights, and the relationship between the citizen and the State.
-For the last seven years, he has been counsel of record in the First Nations Child and Family Caring Society of Canada’s complaint before the Canadian Human Rights Tribunal concerning the inequities in Canada’s system for providing child and family services (child welfare) on-reserve and in Canada’s implementation of Jordan’s Principle.
+David is the Managing Partner at Conway.
+He maintains a bilingual litigation and advisory practice that focuses on public law, appellate advocacy, minority rights, and the relationship between the citizen and the State.
+For the last eight years, he has been counsel of record in the First Nations Child and Family Caring Society of Canada’s complaint before the Canadian Human Rights Tribunal concerning the inequities in Canada’s system for providing child and family services (child welfare) on-reserve and in Canada’s implementation of Jordan’s Principle.

-David began his legal career as a law clerk to Madam Justice Andromache Karakatsanis of the Supreme Court of Canada.
-Prior to beginning his legal career, David spent five years working for the Senate of Canada’s Administrative Branch.
+Prior to being called to the bar, David was a law clerk to Madam Justice Andromache Karakatsanis of the Supreme Court of Canada.
+Before beginning his legal career, David spent five years working for the Senate of Canada’s Administrative Branch.
 David has relied on this experience when advising clients matters regarding parliamentary privilege and parliamentary procedure.